 There was a bright light shining during the post-holiday mall doldrums in St. Louis, Missouri.
 This midwestern city (full disclosure, my hometown) is constantly reinventing itself.
-It is a modern-day Phoenix lifting itself again and again out of the ashes of a forgotten, marginalized downtown, which was once the commerce epicenter of a rich history that opened the West to an emerging United States (Think: Lewis & Clark).
+It is a modern-day Phoenix lifting itself again and again out of the ashes of a forgotten, marginalized downtown, which was once the commerce epicenter of a rich history that opened the West to an emerging United States.
 The majority of St. Louisans live in the western suburbs, a sprawling county that houses the wealthy, country clubs, private schools, shopping centers and the original small towns that residents fled to for relief from the city in the early 19th century.

-For decades, the sturdy brick buildings downtown (the waterfront fire in 1849 that destroyed acres of frame homes and businesses resulting in an ordinance requiring all new buildings be built in brick) had fallen into ruin.
+For decades, the sturdy brick buildings downtown (the waterfront fire in 1849 that destroyed acres of frame homes and businesses resulting in the law that all new buildings be built in brick) had fallen into ruin.
 You can still drive down Olive Boulevard on the weekends and think a bomb must have dropped and eliminated everyone.
 Union Station has its Paris/London/Singapore version of a Ferris Wheel to attract tourists and residents, but the rest of downtown is still in transition.
 The shadow of Eero Saarinen’s beautiful stainless steel Gateway Arch (an optimistic symbol of a city that lost its luster) erected in 1965 frames the Old Court House where the Dred Scott case was tried in 1857.

-On the surface, this all sounds pretty dismal if you venture east out of the cocooning homes in the western counties.
+So, on the surface, this all sounds pretty dismal if you venture east out of the cocooning homes in the western counties.
 But thank god for the millennials.
 They are moving back downtown into the historic buildings and Louis Sullivan architectural wonders that are being rehabbed as condos.
 They are opening vibrant microbreweries in reclaimed former factories.
 On trend, they are revitalizing a once-proud Mississippi River economic hub.
-So, while the Galleria in the suburbs was filled with Ugg-outfitted teenagers on holiday vacation strolling the 1.2 million sq. ft of corridors having fun but avoiding the retail stores, there was a vibrant community of shoppers and fans at Bowood in the Central West End.
+So while the Galleria in the suburbs was filled with Ugg-outfitted teenagers on holiday vacation strolling the 1.2 million sq. ft of corridors having fun but avoiding the retail stores, there was a vibrant community of shoppers and fans at Bowood in the Central West End.

 Two sisters, Katherine McPheeters and Lizzy Rickard. have succeeded in creating a novel community, a tribute to their great grandparents’ farm and nursery in Clarksville, Missouri.
 Behind the unassuming brick façade of a former 1920s automotive repair/plastics/cabinet manufacturing warehouse, Bowood has been serving a loyal fanbase with an abundance of flowering plants, shrubs and all-things garden for over 13 years.
 The two sisters are tasteful curators of everything from garden tools to homewares that also nurture the spirit.
-What’s original here is that the enormous complex of structures housing a store, hothouse, Studio event space, make-up salon, rental apartments and rooftop vegetable garden and hoop house that provides farm-to-fork produce for their Cafe Osage.
+What’s original here is that the enormous complex houses a store, hothouse, Studio event space, make-up salon, rental apartments and rooftop vegetable garden and hoop house that provides farm to fork produce for their Cafe Osage.
 Most recently, the new Holliday (named after their great grandmother) across the street offers a high level of aesthetically curated essential luxuries.

 To put it mildly, Bowood reimagines the whole concept of a mixed-use space.
 These young entrepreneurs are almost singlehandedly revitalizing a neighborhood.
 Katherine explains, “The apartment rentals and salon are really family endeavors outside of Bowood.
 They are investment properties and all came about very organically, all of our growth has been that away.
 We also want to beautify our part of the Central West End and provide housing and hopefully other spots for retail and offices.
 We do have another building on the corner of Walton and Washington that we are going to develop, but that is still in the planning phase. ”

-To call Bowood a retail space is to miss the point.
+Bowood is a refreshing experience.
+To call it a retail space is to miss the point.
 Katherine and Lizzie have created a real community for a young clientele working on laptops surrounded by plants waiting for an upcoming event or a table in the Café Osage.
 Katherine says, “Our demographic is pretty broad.
 I think that is the new way of retail.
 We’ve kind of created our own lifestyle concept: you can shop for plants, have breakfast or lunch, take a class and find the perfect item for your home.
 We cater to young college students and 20-somethings buying houseplants and having weekend brunch, new families and homeowners just dipping their toes into a new yard.
 We welcome groups of friends gathering for lunch and shopping and people with established yards adding to their gardens.”

 Blending sustainability with wellbeing – all in the spirit of nurturing body and soul — Bowood events offer an eclectic mix of workshops ranging from designing your own vegetable garden and winter herbal cold and flu relief to modern calligraphy, cactus watercolor study and cooking for your chakras.
 Katherine explains, “Our classes really try to reflect what our customers want, more plant knowledge, activities for kids and an outlet to make a mess and be creative.”
 Who wouldn’t want to be part of this affinity tribe?
 You can take a class, get a makeover, purchase an orchid, find angel wings for your daughter and have a healthy, inventive breakfast or lunch, served up by local star chef, Scott Davis.